Kumaran1015/MidiGenerator/MidiGenerator/README.md

 All the pre-processing scripts are placed in the jupyter notebooks 'Melody Preprocessing' and 'Polyphonic Preprocessing'.
 These scripts can be used to convert the midi dataset to the input images for the network.

+The 'saved models' directory contains few pre-trained models.
+Swap the model in the checkpoint directory with any of these models to run a pre-trained model.

 Command to train the network:

 <code>python main.py --is_train True</code>